arnavs1ngh/notes/docs/Year2/main.md

 # Year 2 Notes

 Here you can find all the notes for Year 2 Mathematics at Imperial College London.

 Let me know if there are any mistakes, they will be amended promptly.
+You can email me at <arnav.singh20@imperial.ac.uk> with the subject **Online Notes**

 ## Linked pdfs of notes available here: